The best vegetables for type 2 diabetes

 - tofu burger patty with spinach and avocado

-- spinach salad with chia seeds, tomatoes, bell peppers, and a light sprinkling of goat cheese
+- spinach salad with chia seeds, tomatoes, bell peppers, and a light sprinkling of goat's cheese

 - quinoa and fruit added to unsweetened Greek yogurt with cinnamon

-- quinoa seasoned with pepper, or vinaigrette, eaten it on its own
+- quinoa with pepper or vinaigrette season, or on its own

-- almond butter on sprouted grain bread topped with avocado and crushed red pepper flakes
+- almond butter on sprouted-grain bread with a topping of avocado and crushed red pepper flakes

-Balancing less healthful foods with more nutritious ones is a way to remain healthy.
-For instance, eating a cookie or two per week is usually fine when balanced by a high-fiber diet rich in plants.
+Balancing less healthful foods with more nutritious ones is a way to remain healthy while also satisfying a sweet tooth.
+For instance, eating a cookie or two per week is usually fine when balanced by a high-fiber, plant-rich diet.

-Vegetables are just one part of healthy living with diabetes.
+Vegetables are bursting with nutrition, but they are just one part of managing a lifestyle with diabetes.